Behordeun/dpi-docs/docs/03_Security.md

 ## 🤝 Contributors

-Security guidelines curated as part of the DPI middleware stack for scalable and responsible platform design in African markets.
+Security guidelines curated as part of the DPI middleware stack for scalable and responsible platform design in Nigeria markets.